remidej/remi.space/content/blog/clean-git-history/index.md

 ## Amend your last commit

-It's usually right after making a commit that my mistakes stand out.
+It's usually right after making a commit that our mistakes stand out.
 Maybe it's a typo, a forgotten console log, or useless commented code.
 Either way, it's silly can be fixed by a one-line commit.

 But then our history feels wrong.
 It puts our original commit, which may represent a full day of work, on the same level as our tiny hotfix.
 We're also exposing our mistake to everyone on the project, which sucks.

 To avoid this, we can instead modify the history, and add our fix to the last commit.
-After staging your changes, run this command:
+After staging our changes, run this command:

 ```shell
 git commit --amend --no-edit
 ```

 And *voilà*, we sneakily corrected our mistake.
 Note that if we already pushed our last commit, we would have to force push our amendment.
-This is fine if we're working on your own branch, but we should avoid doing it on `master`.
+This is fine if we're working on our own branch, but we should avoid doing it on `master`.

 ## Visualize your Git tree